MLAX vs. Lafayette

 Toomey's dedication to the program stems from his long ties to the Loyola community, dating back to the day he stepped onto campus as a freshman student-athlete in 1986.

-He has been involved in 12 of the 18 NCAA D-I Tournament appearances in program history - three as a player, five as an assistant coach and four as a head coach.
+He has been involved in 14 of the 20 NCAA D-I Tournament appearances in program history - three as a player, five as an assistant coach and six as a head coach.

 The 2012 season will be Toomey's 13th year as a coach for the Greyhounds and his 22nd overall in the coaching profession.
 Including his four years as a standout goalkeeper for the Greyhounds from 1987-1990, 2012 will be his 17th year on the Loyola campus.